wilsonmar/wilsonmar.github.io/shop/index.md

    * <a target="_blank" href="http://thru-hiker.com/projects/lab_pack.php">How to make your own backpack</a>

+<a name="SunProtection"></a>

+### Glasses

+Glasses are one of the essentials.
+So I keep an extra set in the suitcase.

+[_] <strong>Sunglasses</strong> (in a hard case).
+For me, polarized lenses is a must-have.
+Maui Jim's gave free repairs if I pay to ship mine to Hawaii.
+But after losing too many, I've gone to Ray Bans, which are a great value. $30 from Costco.

+[_] <strong>Reading glasses</strong> (in a hard case) which have a yellow tint to block blue light helps me sleep better. $12 from Amazon.

+[_] Reading glasses that turn dark for use in the sun. $15 from Walmart.

+<a name="Water"></a>

+### Water

+   [_] A <strong>"LifeStraw" bottle</strong> enables me to drink tap water with impunity.
+Offices can have water quality issues one cannot see.
+Its $32 from Walmart is a bargain when considering the exhorbitant prices airport shops charge for water bottles.
+   I just have to remember to empty it before going through airport security.

+   PROTIP: On average, a person needs a <strong>half gallon (64 oz) per day</strong>.

+   Water weighs 8 pounds per gallon (4 liters).
+So it can be the heaviest item in a backpack.

+   BTW, a gallon is 4 quarts.
+A quart is 2 pints.
+4 quarts is 8 pints.

+   Some hikers enjoy the convenience of an external water tube to reach an internal water bag so it's not necessary to stop and remove the bottle for a drink.
+   Some bags have them built-in but there are add-ons available.

+### Cooking and heating

+   [_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
+   <strong>Double-walled canisters</strong> keep hot drinks hot and cold drinks cold.

+   [_] I got a <strong>cup made of silicon</strong> so I can microwave water or the contents of a Campbell's soup can.

+   [_] I put it under a plate instead of using an <strong>aluminum pot holder</strong> to handle the flimsy silicon when it's hot.

+### Internal arrangement

+   I like having one big compartment that unzips completely open, splayed) [Astor], rather than several pockets that snag on stuff.

+   PROTIP: I custom-made little boxes that doubles as padding to cushion all around my laptop.
+   Hats, gloves, scarf at the top because they are used in the winter.
+   Change of socks and underwear, which I rarely need, at the bottom.
+   Extra shirt and towels on the left and right compartments.

+   Some boxes are made of insulation material because many items (food, medicines) degrade when hot.
+   The material also provides some stiffness.
+   Some packs contain soft pull-out packs.
+   But I prefer stiffer water-tight boxes so they stack neatly in the pack.

+   They are more effecive than **internal compression straps** to keep things inside the pack from knocking into each other.

+   The [XDDesign Bobby] features high density foam.

+   Having internal compartments that are <strong>water-tight</strong> seals.

 <a name="Food"></a>

-## Food
+## Food and Medicines

-I keep a couple meals in my pack with a bottle of water.
-Ideally, it would not have much sugar, salt, MSG, etc.
+I prefer foods without added salt, sugar, MSG, and other chemicals (such as meat jerky).

-[_] A bag of mixed nuts (unsalted)
+[_] A bag of mixed unsalted nuts and dried or freeze dried appricots, mangos, strawberries, etc.

-[_] Jerky has a lot of salt

-   CALENDAR PROTIP: Food spoils over time.
-So write a date on each item and enter a replacement recurring appointment on your calendar a few months out so it's eaten before gong stale.

-[_] Long titanium spoon to eat from a Mountain House foil pouch.
-Regular spoons are too short cause you to have food on your knuckles.
+[_] <strong>Long titanium spoon</strong> to eat from a Mountain House foil pouch.
+Regular spoons are too short cause you to have food on your knuckles. $12

-[_] Small sissors with rounded tips for kids, with a cover.
+[_] <strong>Small sissors with rounded tips</strong> for kids, with a cover.
 I've never had TSA at airports flag it. $2 from Walmart's art section.

+<a name="medicines"></a>
+<a name="Liquids"></a>

-[_] Small waterproof vials of herbs and spices you like to add to your food.
+[_] <strong>Small medicine bottles are waterproof</strong> to hold medicines and herbs and spices to add to food.
 Tameric.
 Cardemon.

-<a name="medicines"></a>

-[_] Medicines.

-<a name="Liquids"></a>
+Balsalmic vinegar.
+Port wine to go in clam and other chowders.
+(Yes, I'm a foodie snob)

+CALENDAR PROTIP: Food spoils over time.
+So write a date on each item and enter a replacement recurring appointment on my calendar a few months out so it's eaten before gong stale.

+[_] Small roll of toilet paper in a waterproof and abrasion-resistent bag.

 ## Liquids bag